BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_18.md

 !battle(["Karim", :HIKER, 0], "Forest Field")

 Once you defeat him, he will let his Pokemon out to hang out on the map.
-Talk to the Hiker for 5 *PokéSnax*.
+Talk to the Hiker for 5 *PokeSnax*.
 Talk to him again.
 He'll ask if you have a spare belt in your bag.
 By giving a Black Belt, you'll get a *Fist Plate*.
 If you don't have any Black Belts in your bag but you do have an Expert Belt, you can trade it for a *Life Orb*.
 Note that we will be able to get more Expert Belts in a bit, so don't feel bad about trading it away if you'd like.

 Once you've done these things, give snax to the Pokemon.
 Specifically, give a snax to Altaria, then another to Golem.
 By doing so, a new rock path will open up, so climb down to reach a new area.